MooHoll/mooholl.github.io/_pages/research.md

 <img src="../files/louse.png" alt="louse" style="float:right;width:250px">

 <h3>Development of novel pest/parasite epigenetic-targeted treatments</h3>
 In addition to being a major environmental pollutant, pesticides are losing efficacy as species adapt.
 There is, therefore, a need for novel species-specific remidies.
-In collaboration with Insect Research and Development Ltd., we are working towards creating the first epigenetic-targeted species-specific treatment of head and body lice.
+Head and body lice pose an interesting system, where one ecotype (body lice) transmits disease at a much greater rate compared to the other ecotype (head lice).
+We're exploring the epigenetic landscape of this system to potentially develop novel pest-control strategies.

 ---